tejalsakore/python/lecture-11/lecture-11.md

 else :
    print("B is Unequals to A ")
 ```
+ ⚙️ Output:
-💻Above code will result as : B is Unequals to A
+ >B is Unequals to A

 ```python
 a=50